4d/docs/docs/API/ordaClasses.md

 	- Do not give the same name to a 4D table and to a [user class name](Concepts/classes.md#class-names).
 If such a case occurs, the constructor of the user class becomes unusable (a warning is returned by the compiler).
 	- Do not use a reserved name for a 4D table (e.g. "DataClass").

-- When defining a DataClass class, make sure the [`Class extends`](Concepts/classes.md#class-extends-classnameclass) statement matches exactly the name of the 4D table (naming is case sensitive).
+- When defining a DataClass class, make sure the [`Class extends`](Concepts/classes.md#class-extends-classnameclass) statement matches exactly the name of the 4D table (case sensitive).

 - You cannot instantiate a data model class object with the `new()` keyword (an error is returned).
 You must use a regular [instantiation method](#architecture).